sfoneil/ReceptiveFields/README.md

 # ReceptiveFields
 MATLAB.
 Uses GUIDE syntax, can be updated to App Designer.
-See also included PDF of an exercise.
+It is designed as a class demo, some coding techniques are also demonstrated so some parts use different functions to do the same thing when only one might work best instead.
+See also included PDF for instructions and class exercise.

 Simulates the receptive fields (RF) corresponding to retinal ganglion cells/lateral geniculate nucleus (LGN) cells and visual cortex (V1).
 These RFs represent the neuronal responses to visual stimulus.
 This is intended to be an interactive demo and not a representation of actual cellular electrical responses.

 TEST MODE